 - Quinoa is high in fiber

-- It has a lot of minerals
+- This has a lot of minerals so it is a nutritious beginning to your day

 If you want some other easy pressure cooker recipes here are a few favorites: